fieldtrip/website/tutorial/scripting.md

 ## Subject m-files

 As stated before, by making our own function around FieldTrip functions we can in a later stage easily repeat them, e.g., over multiple subjects.
 However, every subject or condition will commonly have different filenames, different variables, different filter-settings, different trials that have to be rejected, etc. A good idea, therefore, is to first **write all your subject-specific details in a separate m-file**.
 You can choose to have one m-file per subject, or one in which you combine all subjects.
-In the current example we will use the first option:
+In the current example we will use the first option, and we specify these m-files to be a function:

+    function subjectdata = Subject01

     % Subject01.m

-    % ensure that we don't mix up subjects clear subjectdata

     % define the filenames, parameters and other information that is subject specific subjectdata.subjectdir        = 'Subject01';